 Finding the best hotels and riads in Marrakech depends on a lot of factors like price, location and style.
 After running several Travel Girls Getaways trips in Morocco, I’ve become very familiar with the different areas in the city and have found some of the best places to stay in Marrakech.
 Keep reading this guide to find all my best Marrakech hotel recommendations based on location, budget, and more!

 OVERVIEW OF MARRAKECH HOTELS AND RIADS

-Like most major cities, the price and quality of hotel in Marrakech can range wildly, from budget friendly hostels to epic luxury resorts.
+Like most major cities, the price and quality of the hotel in Marrakech can range wildly, from budget-friendly hostels to epic luxury resorts.
 Marrakech is known for its local guest houses, commonly called “riads”.
 Staying in a riad is a must when visiting Marrakech, as you get an authentic feel of Morocco, quirks and all.

 TRADITIONAL MARRAKECH AREA: THE MEDINA